OpenLiberty/ci.maven/docs/install-server.md

 #### install-server
 ---
-Installs Liberty profile runtime.
+Installs Liberty runtime and optionally upgrades the runtime installation to a supported production edition.

+To upgrade the runtime installation, the Liberty license jar file which is available to download from IBM Fix Central or the Passport
+Advantage website, must be installed to Maven local repository or an internal custom repository using the maven-install-plugin version 2.5 and up.
+See [Installing an artifact with a custom POM](http://maven.apache.org/plugins/maven-install-plugin/examples/custom-pom-installation.html)

-This goal only supports the [common parameters](common-parameters.md#common-parameters).
+This goal only supports the [common parameters](common-parameters.md#common-parameters), and is implicitly invoked by create-server, dump-server, java-dump-server, package-server, run-server, start-server and stop-server goals.

 Examples:
  1. Install from a packaged server using `assemblyArchive` parameter.